AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 ## 2-Photon Calcium Imaging

-Neural activity was measured as calcium fluorescence in mice expressing the genetically encoded calcium indicator jGCaMP8s in inhibitory neurons, using the {term}`transgenic line` `Slc32a1-IRES-Cre;Oi1(TIT2L-jGCaMP8s-WPRE-ICL-IRES-tTA2)`.
+Neural activity was measured as calcium fluorescence in mice expressing the genetically encoded calcium indicator j{term}`GCaMP`8s in inhibitory neurons, using the {term}`transgenic line` `Slc32a1-IRES-Cre;Oi1(TIT2L-jGCaMP8s-WPRE-ICL-IRES-tTA2)`.
-`Slc32a1` (VGAT) is expressed by all GABAergic neurons, so the label is
+`Slc32a1` (VGAT) is expressed by all GABAergic neurons so all the main inhibitory subclasses are labeled and recorded simultaneously: Pvalb, Sst, Vip, and Lamp5 neurons.
-pan-inhibitory: Pvalb, Sst, Vip, and Lamp5 neurons (see the glossary definitions for {term}`parvalbumin-positive interneuron`, {term}`somatostatin cell` and {term}`VIP cell`) all express the indicator, and all are recorded simultaneously in the same field of view.
 Excitatory neurons are not labeled and are not present in this dataset.

 This is a different strategy from datasets that use a subclass-specific Cre line such as `Vip-IRES-Cre` or `Sst-IRES-Cre`.
 In those datasets the mouse line